jz543fm/kali-dockerized/README.md

 ### Installing Docker + Docker compose

-Install Docker engine by shell script or you can install you way:
+Install Docker engine by your way you or you can install it by shell script:

 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh; sudo sh get-docker.sh; rm -rf get-docker.sh